pankaj-davi/shopify-image-search-app/APP_BLOCK_GUIDE.md

 ## Merchant Instructions

-### For Theme 2.0 Stores (Dawn, etc.)
+### For All Shopify Stores (Theme 2.0 Compatible)
 1. **Install the app** from the Shopify App Store
 2. **Go to theme editor**: Online Store → Themes → Customize
 3. **Add the block**: Click "+" → Apps → Visual Search
 4. **Customize appearance**: Adjust colors, positioning, and size
-5. **Save and test**: Visual search icons will appear in search bars
+5. **Save and test**: Visual search functionality will be available

-### For Theme 1.0 Stores (Debut, Brooklyn, etc.)
-- App blocks are not available for Theme 1.0
-- **Automatic script injection** will work instead
-- No configuration needed - visual search appears automatically

 ## Support and Troubleshooting

 ### Common Questions

 **Q: Will this work with my theme?**
 A: Yes!
-The app block works with all Theme 2.0 stores.
-For Theme 1.0 stores, automatic script injection provides the same functionality.
+The app block works with all Theme 2.0 stores, which includes virtually all modern Shopify themes.

-**Q: Can I use both app blocks and automatic injection?**
-A: Yes, but we recommend choosing one method to avoid conflicts.
-App blocks provide more control for Theme 2.0 stores.

 **Q: What if I change themes?**
-A: App blocks need to be re-added when switching themes.
-Automatic script injection works immediately with any theme.
+A: You'll need to re-add the app block in your new theme's editor through the theme customizer.

 **Q: Can I customize the appearance?**
 A: Yes!
 The app block includes extensive customization options for colors, positioning, and sizing.